joerdav/xc/README.md

 #### Name

-Name is everything before the `:`, and can contain md styling.
-The following are all valid task names:

-_task-1_
-__task-2__
-*task-3*
+The name is denoted by a heading lower than the Tasks heading.

 ### Description

-Name is everything after the `:`, and can contain any content.
+Anything between the task name and the task command, that is not a "Requires:" section is a description.

 ### Dependencies

 Other tasks can be ran by defining dependencies at the beginning.
-The are signified by a `>`, they can be comma delimited or on separate lines.
+The are signified by the `Requires:` prefix, they can be comma delimited or on separate lines.
 The following are equivelant:

 ```
-> task1, task2, task3
+Requires: task1, task2, task3
 ```
 ```
-> task1
+Requires: task1
-> task2, task3
+Requires: task2, task3
 ```

 ### Command